 New build Scout Hut

-Our brief was to provide a replacement HQ building fit for the 21st century, with inclusive access and cycle provision.
+1st Knutsford Scout group approached Hive to provide a new HQ building fit for the 21st century to replace their aging facility, with inclusive access and cycle provision.

 The aim was to deliver a low maintenance, high-quality contemporary building for the Scouts, with room for future growth.
 The client also wanted the facility to be suitable for use by other groups, so it could earn additional income and ensure long term viability.